Overview of Academic Review Process

 5. Distribution of Finalized AR Documents

 Following Dean’s office approval of the Self-Study and Site Visit Schedule and at least four weeks prior to the Site Visit, the academic unit shall provide Word and pdf versions of the Self-Study and pdf version of any documents referred to in the Self-Study to Jonathan Florendo ([email protected]), who will share all finalized AR materials with relative parties across the campus and with members of the Review Team.

 6. Schedule and Conduct of the Site Visit

-The Site Visit is typically two days, beginning and ending with sessions between the Review Team and members of the Academic Affairs leadership team (i.e., Provost, VP of Research/Graduate Dean, and AVP - Academic Affairs, Student Achievement).
+The Site Visit is typically two days, beginning and ending with sessions between the Review Team and members of the Academic Affairs leadership team (i.e., Provost, Graduate Dean, and AVP - Academic Affairs, Student Achievement).
 Members of the unit are responsible for transporting out-of-town Review Team members to and from SDSU and other locations as well as planning and funding lunches and dinners.
 Hotel accommodations, travel reimbursements, and honoraria are arranged and covered by Academic Affairs.

 7. Production and Dissemination of the Review Team Report

 The Review Team will prepare an AR Report that represents their collective view of the strengths and weaknesses in each area of the Self-Study as well as recommendations regarding current and future opportunities and challenges.
-The Review Team shall submit its AR Report electronically within five weeks of the completion of the Site Visit, whereupon it will be provided to the Academic Affairs leadership team, the College Dean’s office, and the Chair/Director of the academic unit.
+The Review Team shall submit its AR Report electronically within six weeks of the completion of the Site Visit, whereupon it will be provided to the Academic Affairs leadership team, the College Dean’s office, and the Chair/Director of the academic unit.

 8. Response to Review Team Report

-The Chair/Director of the academic unit may submit a written response to the AR Report within two weeks of receipt.
+The Chair/Director of the academic unit may submit a written response to the AR Report within four weeks of receipt.
 The response may address each of the major findings and recommendations of the report as well as additional information.

 9. Action Plan and Capstone Meeting